pringyy/Explore-MMO/timelog.md

 ### 20 Nov 2020

-* *9 hours* Nearly finisged converting the skeleton game to Phaser 3 and integrating Phaser to work with Node JS still more work to be done and iron out bugs
+* *9 hours* Nearly finished converting the skeleton game to Phaser 3 and integrating Phaser to work with Node JS still more work to be done and iron out bugs